 There are several features to compare: site load speed, storage, bandwidth, email, and especially support (availability, experience).

 But for now, simplicity may be the best choice over paying attention to a lot of little details.
+Remember, WordPress sites move easily from one host to another, which is another reason you should buy web hosting somewhere different from where you buy your domain.

 Here’s an after-thought: How to Determine When It’s Time to Switch WordPress Hosts.